Dixa-public/frontend-interview-assignment/README.md

   <h3 align="center">Frontend Interview Assignment</h3>

   <p align="center">As part of our application process, we would like you to complete this assignment.
-It should take no more than a few hours.</p>
+We don't set a time limit on the assignment, so it's up to you how much time and energy you put into it.</p>
 </div>

 ## About the assignment

 The assignment is deliberately open-ended and meant to be a conversation starter for the technical interview phase.
-There are no right or wrong answers here, we're looking for something that's 100% you.
+There are no right or wrong answers here , we're looking for something that's 100% you and that shows us your reasoning and how you approach your work.
+Feel free to also challenge us, if you need to.

 You have 2 options:

-1. Create a new component that you would like us to review and discuss during the interview.
+1. Create a new component that you would like us to review and discuss during the technical interview.
 2. Improve an existing component by modifying it and documenting your changes.